Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Continued learning the basics of Vue.

 **Thoughts:** I don't know enough about Vue yet to really talk about how it differs from React, but the first thing that I want to say is that I really like how quick it is to get a new project up and running with Vue compared to React, even when using create-react-app.
 It's just so *easy* and *lightweight*.
 It feels like I'm up and running in seconds.
 I really like that.

+### Day 77: Saturday, March 30th, 2019

+**Today's Progress:** Continued learning the basics of Vue, learned about computed and watch properties.

+**Thoughts:** I need more practice with event variables.
+I also haven't fully wrapped my head around computed and watch properties yet.
+I think I fully understand watchers, but I'm not quite sure about computed and how it differs from methods.

+I won't have much time to code over the next few days.
+However, I will be reading the Vue documentation whenever I have time.